-- (1) Concurrent legislative powers shall extend to the following subjects: - 1. civil law, criminal law, and corrections, court organization and procedure, the legal profession, notaries, and the provision of legal advice; - 2. registration of births, deaths, and marriages; - 3. the law of association and assembly; - 4. the law relating to residence and establishment of aliens; - 4a. the law relating to weapons and explosives; - 5. [repealed] - 6. matters concerning refugees and expellees; - 7. public welfare; - 8. [repealed] - 9. war damage and reparations; - 10. benefits for persons disabled by war and for dependents of deceased war victims as well as assistance to former prisoners of war;

-- 10a. war graves and graves of other victims of war or despotism; - 11. the law relating to economic affairs (mining, industry, energy, crafts, trades, commerce, banking, stock exchanges, and private insurance); - 11a. the production and utilization of nuclear energy for peaceful purposes, the construction and operation of facilities serving such purposes, protection against hazards arising from the release of nuclear energy or from ionizing radiation, and the disposal of radioactive substances; - 12. labor law, including the organization of enterprises, occupational safety and health, and employment agencies, as well as social security, including unemployment insurance; - 13. the regulation of educational and training grants and the promotion of research; - 14. the law regarding expropriation, to the extent relevant to matters enumerated in Articles 73 and 74; - 15. the transfer of land, natural resources, and means of production to public ownership or other forms of public enterprise; - 16. prevention of the abuse of economic power; - 17. the promotion of agricultural production and forestry, ensuring the adequacy of the food supply, the importation and exportation of agricultural and forestry products, deepsea and coastal fishing, and preservation of the coasts; - 18. real estate transactions, land law (except for laws respecting development fees), and matters concerning agricultural leases, as well as housing, settlement, and homestead matters; - measures to combat dangerous and communicable human and animal diseases, admission to the medical profession and to ancillary professions or occupations, as well as trade in medicines, drugs, narcotics, and poisons; - 19a. the economic viability of hospitals and the regulation of hospital charges; - 20. protective measures in connection with the marketing of food, drink, and tobacco, essential commodities, feedstuffs, agricultural and forest seeds and seedlings, and protection of plants against diseases and pests, as well as the protection of animals; - maritime and coastal shipping, as well as navigational aids, inland navigation, meteorological services, sea routes, and inland waterways used for general traffic; - 22. road traffic, motor transport, construction and maintenance of longdistance highways, as well as the collection of tolls for the use of public highways by vehicles and the allocation of the revenue; - 23. non-federal railways, except mountain railways; - 24. waste disposal, air pollution control, and noise abatement; - 25. state liability;
+- (1) Concurrent legislative power shall extend to the following matters: - 1. civil law, criminal law, court organisation and procedure (except for the correctional law of pretrial detention), the legal profession, notaries, and the provision of legal advice: - 2. registration of births, deaths and marriages; - 3. the law of association; - 4. the law relating to residence and establishment of foreign nationals; - 4a. [repealed] - 5. [repealed] - 6. matters concerning refugees and expellees; - 7. public welfare (except for the law on social care homes); - 8. [repealed] - 9. war damage and reparations; - 10. war graves and graves of other victims of war or despotism; - 11. the law relating to economic matters (mining, industry, energy, crafts, trades, commerce, banking, stock exchanges and private insurance), except for the law on shop closing hours, restaurants, game halls, display of individual persons, trade fairs, exhibitions and markets; - 11a. [repealed] - 12. labour law, including the organisation of enterprises, occupational health and safety, and employment agencies, as well as social security, including unemployment insurance: - 13. the regulation of educational and training grants and the promotion of research; - 14. the law regarding expropriation, to the extent relevant to matters enumerated in Articles 73 and 74; - 15. the transfer of land, natural resources, and means of production to public ownership or other forms of public enterprise; - 16. prevention of the abuse of economic power; - 17. the promotion of agricultural production and forestry (except for the law on land consolidation), ensuring the adequacy of food supply, the importation and exportation of agricultural and forestry products, deep-sea and coastal fishing, and preservation of the coasts; - 18. urban real estate transactions, land law (except for laws regarding development fees), and the law on rental subsidies, subsidies for old debts, home building loan premiums, miners' homebuilding and homesteading; - 19. measures to combat human and animal diseases which pose a danger to the public or are communicable, admission to the medical profession and to ancillary professions or occupations, as well as the law on pharmacies, medicines, medical products, drugs, narcotics and poisons; - 19a. the economic viability of hospitals and the regulation of hospital charges; - 20. the law on food products including animals used in their production, the law on alcohol and tobacco, essential commodities and feedstuffs as well as protective measures in connection with the marketing of agricultural and forest seeds and seedlings, the protection of plants against diseases and pests, as well as the protection of animals; - 21. maritime and coastal shipping, as well as navigational aids, inland navigation, meteorological services, sea routes, and inland waterways used for general traffic; - 22. road traffic, motor transport, construction and maintenance of long-distance highways, as well as the collection of tolls for the use of public highways by vehicles and the allocation of the revenue;